Nitrokey/nitrokey-documentation/pro/linux/hard-disk-encryption.rst

    $ fusermount -u ~/cryptdir

-Storage Encryption on Linux with ECryptFS
+Storage Encryption on GNU+Linux with ECryptFS
 -----------------------------------------

-`eCryptfs <https://www.ecryptfs.org/>`_ is a file based transparent encryption file system for Linux which can be used with Nitrokey through a PKCS#11 driver.
+`eCryptfs <https://www.ecryptfs.org/>`_ is a file based transparent encryption file system for GNU+Linux which can be used with Nitrokey through a PKCS#11 driver.

 See `these <http://tkxuyen.com/blog/?p=293>`_ instructions: